sesteva/generator-ptor/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

+## What does this generator provide?

+1- Folder Structure

+|-- bin
+|    |-- element_explorer.sh
+|    |-- install.sh
+|    |-- selenium_server.sh
+|    |-- test.sh
+|    |-- test-sauce.sh
+|    |-- test-sauce-browser.sh
+|
+|-- lib
+|    |-- pageObject.js
+|
+|-- pageObjects
+|    |-- sample.js / sample.coffee
+|
+|-- specs
+|    |-- sampleSpec.js / sampleSpec.coffee
+|
+|-- bower.json
+|-- .gitignore
+|-- Gruntfile.json
+|-- package.json
+|-- protractor.conf.js
+|-- protractor-sauce.conf.js
+|-- README.md
+|-- .editorconfig
+|-- .jshintrc

+2- Project Generation script includes downloading all moving parts to get a StandAlone Selenium Server and the Chrome Driver.

+3- PageObject and Spec Generators for Javascript and CoffeeScript.
+See points C and D below.

+4- PageObject and Spec Samples for Javascript and CoffeeScript.

+5- Protractor configuration for sauce labs and standalone server.
+Adapted for CS and JS.

+6- Yeoman will prompt the user to select between JS and CS.
+It will adapt files and configuration based on selection.

+7- Gruntfile + some convenience Shell Scripts already configured and setup.
+Such as a Grunt task to run same test in multiple browsers and a different task to pass the browser name by parameters.

+8- A small pageObject factory is included to reduce boilerplate on PageObject definitions.
+This will be turned into an optional dependency soon.

+9- README file containing instructions on:

+    - how to install the generator;
+    - usage to create a new project, page and spec;
+    - how to run the tests locally, remotely;
+    - how to test a suite in a defined browser via parameter or in a pre-configured set of browsers.
+    - how to debug the test using WebStorm
+    - CI job integration approaches.

 ## A- Install the generator

 (As a temporary location while we publish it as npm module)